View courses in

 This course is designed to provide an orientation to freshmen about the college experience.
 Expectations, guidelines and resources will be made available to aid freshmen in making informed decisions about the quality of their education while clarifying and enhancing the students' experiences with the Boston University community.
 Interaction with faculty advisors and peer mentors is provided.

-SAR HP 151: Introduction to the Health and Rehabilitation Professions
+SAR HP 151: Introduction to Health Professions

 SAR HP 220: Occupation and Health